mietek/halcyon-website/pages/tutorial/index.md

 [{"contents":"Hello?"},{"contents":"Hello, world!"}]
 ```

-The notes are also logged to the original shell:
+Incoming notes are logged in the original shell:

 ```
 $ halcyon-tutorial